Salmon Fishing in Scotland Logo

 why you should learn how to play a salmon

-One of the important thing to remember when playing a salmon is to try to not rush the fight as when you try to overpower a salmon it will usually fight back twice as hard increasing its chances of throwing the hook hold.
+One of the important things to remember when playing a salmon is to try to not rush the fight as when you try to overpower a salmon it will usually fight back twice as hard increasing its chances of throwing the hook hold.
 The fight should be fun so take your time and enjoy the sound of the reel and feeling the salmon's power.
-You'll know when your salmon is ready to be landed as it will start showing its flanks at close range and that is the correct time to reach for the landing net and not before.
-There's as much skill invloved in playing a powerful salmon correctly as there is in learning the basic fundamental salmon fishing skills that will bring you to that very point.
+You'll know when your salmon is ready to be landed as it will start showing its flanks at close range and that is the correct time to prepare the landing net and not before.
+There's as much skill invloved in playing a powerful salmon correctly as there is in learning the basic fundamental salmon fishing skills that will bring you to that very point of proceedings.
 Many factors such as keeping your rod position high throughout the fight to avoid the added water pressure strain from a drowned fly line to staying in a 'side on' position throughout the fight are 2 of the key factors for a successful outcome.

 where is the best river area to play a salmon